Spore vial instructions: How to use a magic mushroom spore vial ?

-In this post we will explain how to use a mushroom spore vial , how to prepare a spore syringe from the vial and what the advantages of using a (magic mushroom) spore vial are.
-Included is an instruction video on how to use a magic mushroom spores from a spore vial.
+Growing Magic Mushrooms from spores is not as difficult as you think.
+In this post we will explain how to use a mushroom spore vial , how to prepare a spore syringe from the vial and what the advantages of using a magic mushroom spore vial are.
+With a MycoMate spore vial you have the best spores for the best results.
+Now let's get started!

 A spore vial is a container made from glass and has a circular rubber membrane on top.
 The glass vial contains a special fluid which preserves the strain of mushrooms spores.
 You can actually see the spores floating around.
 The spore vial solution has over a 1000 grow parts per milliliter.
 Due to the fluid used the spores can be preserved for at least two years!